tw1115/tw1115.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm an undergraduate student at the **Korea Advanced Institute of Science and Technology (KAIST)**, double majoring in **Chemical and Biomolecular Engineering** and **Materials Science and Engineering**.
+I am an undergraduate student at the **Korea Advanced Institute of Science and Technology (KAIST)**, double majoring in **Chemical and Biomolecular Engineering** and **Materials Science and Engineering**.
 I also completed a year-long exchange program at the **Georgia Institute of Technology** (Fall 2024 - Spring 2025).

 My research interest lies in **optimizing electrode-electrolyte interphases in Li- and Na-based batteries** through strategic materials design.
-Building on my undergraduate research experience, I'm eager to explore other promising frontiers, such as **all-solid-state batteries** and **applying computational methods to accelerate materials discovery**.
+Building on my undergraduate research experience, I am eager to explore other promising frontiers, such as **all-solid-state batteries**, **tuning the bulk crystal structure of the active materials**, and **applying computational methods to accelerate materials discovery**.

 I will graduate in Spring 2026 and am now in the process of applying to Ph.D. programs in the U.S. for Fall 2026 admission to continue my academic journey.